Paradise (Kaci Battaglia album): Promotion

-After the release of "I Think I Love You", in 2002, Kaci began touring as the opening act for pop/R&B boy band O-Town (band), in support of their debut album of the same name.
-The tour lasted for a few months, but Kaci only opened for them for a few shows during their stops in the UK and a few locations in the US.
-During a stop on the tour in Tampa, Florida, Kaci made an appearance on the popular radio show "WFLZ 93.3's The Big One" on August 25, 2001, where she gave an in-studio performance.
+Following the release of "I Think I Love You", in 2002, Kaci appeared as the opening act for boy band O-Town on certain dates of their tour in the UK and US.
+During a stop on the tour in Tampa, Florida, Kaci made an appearance on WFLZ-FM on August 25, 2001, where she gave an in-studio performance.
 During "ESPN's Super Bowl Halftime Show" in January 2002, the music video for her single "Paradise" was played for the audience on the big screen, which provided major promotion.

-To further promote her album, Pepsi sponsored a tour for Kaci, where she delivered free concert performances in major shopping malls throughout the United States.
-Kaci's concert tour spanned 10 states during the summer of 2002.
-On January 1, 2003 Battaglia performed her single "I'm Not Anybody's Girl" at the "Capital One Bowl Halftime Show", to critical acclaim.
+Pepsi sponsored a promotional tour on which Battaglia performed free concerts in shopping malls across ten states during the summer of 2002.
+On January 1, 2003, Battaglia performed her single "I'm Not Anybody's Girl" at the Capital One Bowl Halftime Show.